• Skip to primary navigation

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.

-Crawfish Fettuccini Alfredo does not require any special equipment.
-It would be helpful to have a Stockpot to cook the pasta and a 12” saute pan/skillet to make the entire dish.
-Other than that, all you'll need is the usual prep tools.
+Crawfish Fettuccini Alfredo does not require any special equipment: A Stockpot to cook the pasta and a 12” saute pan/skillet to make the entire dish.

 Hints and Tips (FAQs)